junxit/us-congress-bills-115/metadata.md

 - 2018-07-23 — Mr. Goodlatte moved to suspend the rules and pass the bill.
 - 2018-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6618-6619)
 - 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6618-6619)
+- 2018-07-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.